gsukisubramaniam/CV/README.md

 # CV
 Data Science &amp; Analytics

-Click the relevant link below to view/download the Resume in Word (or) PDF format.
+Click the relevant link to view/download the Resume in Word (or) PDF format.